 Description: This file is included in view of identifying a way to map Sped Case Manager records to LDAP user records.
-This may not be possible, and if converting caseload data is not essential this tab may be considered optional.
+This may not be possible, and if converting caseload data is not essential this file may be considered optional.

 Fields: